-Última actualización da páxina: 4 de outubro de 2022
+Última actualización da páxina: 7 de febreiro de 2023

-For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups, which are not generally included in calculations and would drastically reduce them.
-This is one reason why tools that compare energy consumption per transaction across platforms are misleading.
+For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
+Layer 2's are not generally included in calculations, but accounting for the additional energy consumed by sequencers (small) and the number of transactions they process (large) would likely drastically reduce per-transaction estimates.
+This is one reason why comparisons of energy consumption per transaction across platforms can be misleading.

-Since its inception, Ethereum aimed to implement a proof-of-stake consensus mechanism, but doing so without sacrificing security and decentralization took years of focused research and development.
+From the very beginning, Ethereum planned to implement a proof-of-stake based consensus mechanism, but doing so without sacrificing security and decentralization took years of focused research and development.
 Therefore, a proof-of-work mechanism was used to get the network started.
-Proof-of-work consensus requires miners to use their computing hardware to solve a puzzle, expending energy in the process.
+Proof-of-work requires miners to use their computing hardware to calculate a value, expending energy in the process.
 Ethereum's total energy consumption peaked during the apex of the crypto bull market in February 2022 at just under 94 TWh/yr.
-In the summer before the switch to proof-of-stake, the energy consumption was closer to 60 TWh/yr, comparable to that of Uzbekistan, with a carbon emission equivalent to that of Azerbaijan (33 MT/yr).
+Just before the switch to proof-of-stake, the energy consumption was closer to 78 TWh/yr, comparable to that of Uzbekistan, with a carbon emission equivalent to that of Azerbaijan (33 MT/yr).

 - Ethereum's energy consumption

 - Ethereum Emissions: A Bottom-up Estimate Kyle McDonald

 - The Merge - Implications on the Electricity Consumption and Carbon Footprint of the Ethereum Network - CCRI